Wyoming Clergy Sexual Abuse Attorneys

 It is often challenging for victims who survived sexual abuse to come forward after years of suffering in silence.
-The compassionate network of affiliate attorneys at Rosenfeld Injury Lawyers, LLC, at (888) 424-5757 (toll-free phone call) can help you or a loved one with legal assistance in cases involving surviving sexual assault.
+A clergy abuse lawyer with the compassionate network of affiliate attorneys at Rosenfeld Injury Lawyers, LLC, at (888) 424-5757 (toll-free phone call) can help you or a loved one with legal assistance in cases involving surviving sexual assault.

 Our caring team understands the pain you are feeling and the courage it takes to speak openly about what occurred.
 Our Catholic dioceses sexual assault attorneys are ready to listen to your story in a confidential setting.

 Our Cheyenne team has a comprehensive understanding of Wyoming tort law and will use the legal system to ensure the perpetrator faces the justice they deserve for their unacceptable behavior.
 We will also hold church officials accountable for their lack of supervision of the clergy member that caused your harm.

 Most sexual assault cases involve adults and children who have experienced unwanted sexual contact where the predator priest or other clergy member has taken advantage of the victim.
 In many cases, there is a threat or force of violence that may involve indecent exposure, molestation, statutory rape, lascivious or lewd acts, sexual assault, harassment, threats, or unconsented touching, even if the abused victim was completely clothed.